JetBrains/intellij-plugins/CloudFormation/README.md

 Quick Start
 -----------

+Note: YAML support is in beta stage, not all features are supported

-* Open any *.template or *.json file with CloudFormation JSON inside
+* Open any *.template, *.json, *.yaml file with CloudFormation JSON/YAML inside
 * There should be number of features available:
   * Template validation
     * Overall file structure